 If I were to ask you to write down three ways in which your company has risen to the challenge of environmental sustainability, what would your responses be?
 Not sure?
-OK, well let’s first define environmental sustainability.
-The core concept is “engaging and maintaining practices that contribute to the quality of the environment on a long-term basis”.
+OK, well let's first define environmental sustainability

 In the material handling industry, not only have companies welcomed internal changes to contribute to a better environment; they have also discovered ways to incorporate the concept into the design of the products they create, allowing end users to accomplish their own sustainability goals along the way.

 I recently read an article on this subject and having toured many manufacturing operations over the past few years, I must say I agree that although economic times continue to be tough, many material handling companies

 have risen to the challenge and continue to incorporate green solutions into their manufacturing processes.
 So if this is a new concept for you, here are a few examples of what you can do to contribute to environmental sustainability practices in your business model.